Rica2408/test-aspiration/README.md

 ## Refactoring:

-We could add a file that have the mean function that we use to use.
+I could add a file that has the core functions that can be reused.
 Using High order components.

 ## Additional features:

-I could add more queries and information when i click in any topic, I would reduce the first query, that I use have all de information of topics and related topic, I would delete the button of search and I would add the function of search button when the user stop to write in the input.
+I could add more queries and information when i click in any topic, I would reduce the first query, because i got all the information of topics and related topic, I would delete the button of search and I would add the function of search button when the user stop to write in the input.

-I would add other that test more components and functions
+I would add other test thath contain more components and functions

 # Libraries and Tools